bitrise-io/devcenter/_articles/en/reviews/signing-up-with-saml-sso.md

 published: false

 ---
-You can sign up to Bitrise and join to an Organization through the Organization's SAML SSO provider.
-All you have to do is add the Organization name and you will be redirected to the Organization's SAML SSO provider site to set up

-The Administrator at the SAML SSO provider / Bitrise saml app can add people to the app who receive a notification from the SAML SSO provider about.
-You can use these credentials and the Organization name to sign up to Bitrise if being.

-You can sign up to Bitrise and join a Bitrise Organization with a few clicks using [SAML SSO authentication](/team-management/organizations/saml-sso-in-organizations/).
+You can sign up to Bitrise and join a Bitrise Organization using [SAML SSO authentication](/team-management/organizations/saml-sso-in-organizations/).
 The Organization's SAML SSO provider adds you as a user to the SAML app/Bitrise app and you follow the instructions sent by the SAML SSO provider.
 The Bitrise Organization owner can send you an invitation through the [Group menu](/team-management/organizations/members-organizations/#adding-members-to-organizations) so that you know the Organization name where SAML SSO is activated

-Now let's see how to sign up.
+Now let's see how to sign up to Bitrise.

 1. Go to our [Sign up](https://app.bitrise.io/users/sign_up) page.
 2. Click the **Sign up with SSO** button.